Pallavi149/holbertonschool-validation/module2_task0/README.md

-#Testing in the Software Development Methodology
+# Testing in the Software Development Methodology

 # Prerequisites:
 - Golang should be installed in the environment where the application will be built and run.
 - Basic understanding of Makefile and command-line interface.

-##Tooling
+## Tooling
--This project needs the following tools / services:
+- This project needs the following tools / services:

--Same tools as previous module
+- Same tools as previous module
--Golang in v1.15.*
+- Golang in v1.15.*
--NPM v7+ with NodeJS v14.* (stable)
+- NPM v7+ with NodeJS v14.* (stable)
--Python 3 with pip module
+- Python 3 with pip module
--golangci-lint
+- golangci-lint

 ## Project Lifecycle:
 - `build`: compile the source code of the application to a binary named `awesome-api` using the command `go build`.